LukePappa/Ourism/text.md

-Everything present at the instant of creation is subject to a world in which it continually grows in intimacy with God, the divine love that underlies everything.
+Everything present at the instant of creation is subject to a world in which it continually grows in intimacy with the divine love that underlies all things.